-4. The Proposed Regulations are only proposed; a Series LLC therefore could report now as single entity but would have to switch to separate reporting if the Proposed Regulations are finalized as written.
-This switch would be considered a conversion from a single entity to multiple entities for federal tax purposes.
+(5) The series and series organization had a reasonable basis (within the meaning of section 6662) for their claimed classification; and switch would be considered a conversion from a single entity to multiple entities for federal tax purposes.
 For a taxpayer who reports in accordance with the Proposed Regulations, however, they are "substantial authority."
-Treas.
-Regs. §1.6662-4(d)(3)(iii).
-Note, however, as discussed below, the Proposed regulations do not apply for purposes of employment taxes or employee benefits and, therefore, would not be substantial authority for a taxpayer's treatment of those matters in a Series LLC.
+Note, however, as discussed below, the Proposed Regulations do not apply for purposes of employment taxes or employee benefits and, therefore, would not be substantial authority for a taxpayer's treatment of those matters in a Series LLC.